Julien-R44/cli-candlestick-chart/README.md

 # Features
 - Customizable
 - Auto-fit to terminal size
+- Shipped as library with simple API
 - Shipped as binary for standalone usage
+- Can fetch charts from Yahoo Finance.

 # API Usage
 Add this to your `Cargo.toml`